PierreBarrat/TreeKnit.jl/docs/src/index.md

 # TreeKnit

+*TreeKnit* is a julia package that performs inference of reassortment events in segmented genomes, such as human influenza.
+Additionally, it can reconstruct Ancestral Reassortment Graphs for segment pairs.
 ## Installation

 You can simply install *TreeKnit* using the julia package manager (if you don't have julia, you can get it from [here](https://julialang.org/downloads/)):